 How Cards Get Stolen

 Card thieves don't have to take your card to steal it.
-Once, they either used cards obtained through pickpocketing or used the carbon copies that were part of the paper slips used to capture physical card imprints.
+They can use the carbon copies that were part of the paper slips used to capture physical card imprints, too.
 At restaurants, waiters would write down the information on your card while running it for you.
 Now, theft has gone digital.
 Waiters can use small card-skimming devices in their aprons, thieves can attach readers to gas pumps and larger-scale cyber criminals can steal credit card numbers by the millions by hacking into corporate databases.

 Card Theft and You